 If the Level II CFA exam were given as an oral exam, 95% of the candidates would fail.
 Why?
 Because they cannot pronounce heteroscedasticity correctly (<het-ter-row-ski-das-tis-sit-ee>, eight syllables), and they cannot pronounce Modigliani correctly (moe-dill-yaw-nee>, four syllables).
-Fortunately for most Level II candidates, it’s a written exam.
-Messrs.
-Modigliani and Miller (M&M) studied corporate capital structure, for […]
+Later in this article, we’ll hit upon another: homogeneous (<hoe-moe-gee-nee-us>, five syllables).
+Fortunately for most Level II candidates, it’s a […]

 This article is for members only.
 You can become a member now by purchasing a

 This will give you access to this and all other articles at that membership level.